suvrangshu/Homework10/Readme.md

 You can execute the suv.py as -  python suv.py and then test the selections:

-Details with screen cature in the word document
+Details with screen cature in the pdf document